JakobMoederl/BouncyBall-windows/lvl/Levels.md

 ### Symbols
 In the symbols { ... } block the different objects used in the level layout are described. the syntax for a symbol block is <symbol> <type> <texture> [{ optional parameters }].
-* <symbol> is a single character used to represent the block in the level aylout
+* <symbol> is a single character used to represent the block in the level layout.
 * <type> is the type of the object. possible types are:
   - Player - Player start position and image.
   - Enemy - Enemy position and parameters.